Large time limit and local L^2-index theorems for families: Abstract

 We compute explicitly, and without any extra regularity assumptions, the large time limit of the fibrewise heat operator for Bismut--Lott type superconnections in the $L^2$-setting.
 This is motivated by index theory on certain non-compact spaces (families of manifolds with cocompact group action) where the convergence of the heat operator at large time implies refined $L^2$-index formulas.

-As applications, we prove a local $L^2$-index theorem for families of signature operators and an $L^2$-Bismut--Lott theorem, expressing the Becker-Gottlieb transfer of flat bundles in terms of Kamber-Tandeur classes.
+As applications, we prove a local $L^2$-index theorem for families of signature operators and an $L^2$-Bismut--Lott theorem, expressing the Becker--Gottlieb transfer of flat bundles in terms of Kamber--Tondeur classes.
 With slightly stronger regularity we obtain the respective refined versions: we construct $L^2$-eta forms and $L^2$-torsion forms as transgression forms.